Khalsa: Prohibitions

 A Khalsa who breaks any code of conduct is no longer a Khalsa and is excommunicated from the Khalsa Panth and must go and 'pesh' (get baptized again).
-Guru Gobind Singh Ji also gave the Khalsa 52 hukams or 52 specific additional guidelines while living in Nanded in 1708.
+Guru Gobind Singh also gave the Khalsa 52 hukams or 52 specific additional guidelines while living in Nanded in 1708.

-The Khalsa as a Guru (Guru Khalsa Panth)
+Guruship of the Khalsa (Guru Panth)

+The guruship of the collective Khalsa, as realized through the collective body of "committed" Amritdharis (baptized Sikhs), is known as the Guru Panth.
+The Sikh Rehat Maryada states "The Guru Panth (Panth’s status of Guruhood) means the whole body of committed baptized Sikhs.
+This body was fostered by all the ten Gurus and the tenth Guru gave it its final shape and invested it with Guruhood".
+A Khalsa Sikh is expected to go above-and-beyond duties such as partaking in the langar service, seva, or fanning the chaur sahib (fly-whisk) in-congregation.
+A Khalsa Sikh is also expected to materialize their life as "benevolent exertion" that secures the most good with the most minimal intervention, realized through "collective action".
+Thus, a Sikh not only has individualistic duties, but also duties relating to the collective of the Khalsa, as the Sikh is one unit of the Guru Panth.

 The Khalsa is considered equal to the Guru in Sikhism.

 The five men, known as the Panj Pyare or the Five Beloved Ones, were baptized by the Guru and given the title of Singh, which means lion.
 They were then given the Amrit, a mixture of sugar and water stirred with a sword, and were asked to drink it.
 The significance of the Khalsa is reflected in the fact that Guru Gobind Singh considered it his equal.
 He allowed the Panj Pyare to give him Tankah, or punishment.
 There are instances where this occurred, as reported in the Suraj Prakash.

 Guru Gobind Singh demonstrated his respect for the Panj Pyare by bowing down to them and asking them to baptize him.
 This act is known as the Pahul ceremony or Amrit Sanchar, and it is still performed in Sikhism today.
 The Guru's act of bowing down to the Panj Pyare was a symbolic gesture of the Guru's humility and his recognition of the Panj Pyare's spiritual authority as being equal to his own.

 The Panj Pyare, in turn, demonstrated their loyalty to the Guru by baptizing him and giving him the title of Singh, as well as still revering him as the Guru.
 This act was a recognition of the Guru's spiritual authority and his commitment to the principles of Sikhism.
 The Panj Pyare were not just the Guru's disciples; they were also his equals (collectively) and his companions in the struggle for justice and equality.
-Guru Gobind Singh wrote two famous excerpts collectively known as the Khalsa Mahima, which can be found in the Dasam Granth, and Sarbloh Granth.
-Below is an excerpt of the Khalsa Mahima from the Sarbloh Granth.
+Guru Gobind Singh wrote two famous excerpts collectively known as the Khalsa Mahima, which can be found in the Dasam Granth and Sarbloh Granth.
+Below is an excerpt of the Khalsa Mahima from the Sarbloh Granth: